 - are unrestricted and may be used for any expense.

-Box 1 – Payments received by institution that covered qualified expenses.
+Box 1 – Payments the educational institution received that covered qualified expenses.

-Box 4 – Adjustments made in current year to prior year reporting.
-This can be adjustments to amounts previously billed or additional payments received.
+Box 4 – Adjustments made in the current year to amounts reported in the prior year, including amounts previously billed or additional payments received.

 Box 6 – Adjustments made in the current year to prior year scholarships and grants that were previously reported.